Angela Aki - TODAY

 4. HOME -piano version-

 This is Angela Aki’s 5th single and it was released on March 7, 2007.
-This single reached #8 on the Oricon Weekly Charts and it has sold 105,796 copies.
+The single reached #8 on the Oricon Weekly Charts and sold 105,796 copies.

 Here it is, Angela Aki’s first single since the release of her debut album Home.
 Sakurairo begins with nostalgic piano chords and a very pretty string arrangement.
 The thing I like most about this song is that she does a little dedication to HOME (her debut single) during the bridge by using some of the lyrics as well as the main melody.
 It’s very short but its transition into the final chorus is amazing.
 I was very happy with this song and she definitely has raised the bar for her future singles, it’s THAT good.